ia0/unsafe-mental-model/src/quick-start.md

   symmetrically consumers of the result become producers of the parameter).
 In-variance ignores that subtyping and requires the parameter to be the same (producers of the result become both producers and consumers of the parameter, and similarly for consumers of the result).
-- Syntactical types map to semantic types by their **safety invariant** and are thus a subset of semantic types.
+- Syntactical types map to semantic types (or functions over semantic types) by their **safety invariant** and are thus a subset of semantic types.
 So we'll just say **types** to mean semantic types and explicitly say _syntactical_ otherwise.
 - Syntactical types also have a notion of **validity invariant** representing how they get compiled.
   The safety invariant is always a subtype of the validity invariant.
 Soundness relies on the safety invariant while compilation relies on the validity invariant.